 - Wear foot pads to prevent rubbing and irritation.

 - Use an over-the-counter pain medicine, such as ibuprofen or acetaminophen.
 (Talk to your health care provider first if you have a history of ulcer or liver problems.)

 Other home care steps depend on what is causing your foot pain.

 The following steps can prevent foot problems and foot pain:

-- Wear comfortable, properly fitting shoes, with good arch support and cushioning.
+- Wear comfortable, properly fitting and supportive shoes, with good arch support and cushioning.

-- Wear shoes with plenty of room around the ball of your foot and toes, a wide toe box.
+- Wear shoes with plenty of room around the ball of your foot and toes and a wide toe box.

 - Avoid narrow-toed shoes and high heels.

 - Wear sneakers as often as possible, especially when walking.